cesarnml/aws-certified-cloud-practioner-clf-c01/README.md

 - Vertical Scalability vs Horizontal Scalability
 - High Availability running on at least 2 AZ
 - Elastic Load Balancing (ELB) Overview
+  - 4 Types of Load Balancers on AWS:
+    - Application Load Balancer (HTTP/HTTPS) - Layer 7
+    - Network Load Balancer (ultra-high performance, allows TCP) - Layer 4
+    - Gateway Load Balancer - Layer 3
+    - Classic Load Balancer (retired in 2023) - Layer 4 and Layer 7
+  - It would be cheaper to setup your own LB, but more work on you